-The bridge was originally painted in chocolate brown but in 1977 it was repainted in blue, white, and red for the Queen’s Silver Jubilee.
-It looked so fantastic that those colours have remained.
+The bridge was originally painted in chocolate brown, but in 1977 it was repainted in blue, white, and red for the Queen’s Silver Jubilee.
+It looked so fantastic that those colours remained.

-Unsurprisingly, the bridge takes its name its neighbour the Tower of London.
+Unsurprisingly, the bridge takes its name from its neighbor the Tower of London.

 Take a look behind the scenes at the famous bridge and discover areas such as the machinery room, which houses the hydraulic system that allows the bridge to rise for river traffic.

-Plan Your Visit to Tower Bridge to see if you can watch the bridge lift – check the website to find out the dates and times for scheduled bridge lifts.
+Plan Your Visit to Tower Bridge to see if you can watch the bridge lift – check the website for dates and times for scheduled bridge lifts.